Stringy Corrections to Heterotic SU(3)-Geometry: Complex geometry at second order

 \section{Complex geometry at second order}

 In the previous section, we started from the equations obtained by setting the fermionic variations to zero \eqref{eq:fermionicvariations}, and derived various constraints on the fields $g$, $H$, $\Phi$, and $J$.
 In the current section, we interpret the constraints as equations of complex geometry.
 We will find that $X$ is a non-K\"ahler Calabi-Yau manifold with a conformally balanced metric satisfying a nonlinear constraint on $i \partial \bar{\partial} \omega$.
 This extends Strominger's analysis \cite{Strominger:1986uh} from linear order in $\ap$ to second order $\ap^2$.
-In particular, we incorporate the $\ap^2$ terms into the equations relating the fields $(H,\Phi)$ to the complex geometric structures $(\omega,\Omega)$.